valchkou/cassandra-driver-mapping/README.md

 The features provided by the module include:

-- Manipulate Entity
+- OM Layer
   	* Get entity from Cassandra.
   	* Save entity to Cassandra.
 	* Delete entity from Cassandra.
-	* Run and map custom Queries.
+	* Run and map custom Queries and ResultSets.
-	* Convert ResultSet into List of Entities
+	*

-- Generate Schema
+- Schema Sync
-  	* Create table and indexes from Entity.
+  	* Automatically create table and indexes from Entity.
-  	* Alter table and indexes if entity definition has changed.
+  	* Automatically Alter table and indexes if entity definition has changed.
-  	* Drop table and indexes.
+  	* Drop table.

 No mapping files, no scripts, no configuration files.
 You don't have to worry about creating the Table and Indexes for your Entity manually.